lgalaz/fullstack-javascript/react/Suspense_Concurrent_Rendering/explanation.md

 ## Notes

 Concurrent rendering means React can interrupt renders and resume later.
 It does not mean multi-threaded rendering in JavaScript.

+This model enables concurrency and correctness.
+All of this exists to support concurrent rendering.
+Strict Mode simulates concurrency.
+Ergonomics = ease-of-use React deliberately sacrifices for correctness.

+If your code assumes when things run, it will eventually break.
+If your code only cares about what should be true, it will survive concurrency, SSR, and future React versions.

 ## Interview Questions and Answers